Elliott Whitehead: Canberra Raiders

 On 8 April 2015, Whitehead signed a two-year contract with National Rugby League side Canberra Raiders starting in 2016.
 He made his début against Penrith Panthers, and went on to play 27 games and score 6 tries in his first season in the NRL.

 In August 2016, he was given a contract extension until the end of 2018.
 Whitehead credits his ability to adapt to the Australian style of play on personal fitness guru Chris Anderson.

 At the end of the 2017 season, Whitehead extended his contract with Canberra until the end of the 2020 season.

 Whitehead made 27 appearances for Canberra in the 2019 NRL season as the club qualified for their first grand final in 25 years.

 Whitehead played in the 2019 NRL Grand Final at second-row as they were defeated 14-8 by the Sydney Roosters at ANZ Stadium.

 Whitehead played 22 games for Canberra in the 2020 NRL season as the club fell one game short of another grand final appearance.

 Whitehead played 21 games for Canberra in the 2021 NRL season which saw the club finish 10th on the table.

 Whitehead played a total of 22 games for Canberra in the 2022 NRL season as the club finished 8th on the table and qualified for the finals.
 Whitehead played in both finals matches as Canberra were eliminated in the second week by Parramatta.

+Whitehead played a total of 23 matches for Canberra in the 2023 NRL season as the club finished 8th on the table and qualified for the finals.
+Whitehead played in the clubs elimination finals loss against Newcastle.

+In round 9 of the 2024 NRL season, Whitehead came back into the Canberra team after a lengthy injury and scored two tries for the club in their comeback victory over Manly.

+Whitehead played a total of 16 matches for Canberra in his last season at the club as they finished 9th on the table.